cunarist/rinf/README.md

 # 🧱 Tips

-When requesting from Dart, you provide operation and address.
+When requesting from Dart, you should specify the operation and address.
 This way of communication follows the definition of RESTful API.

 ```dart
 void someFunction() async {